nesteagle/typescript/html/game/roadmap.md

 # Roadmap

+# ^ BUG FIXES and refactors

-# Add equip menu and drag+drop feature --TODO,drag detection finished
+# Add equip menu and drag+drop feature --features, albeit buggy are functional. implement later

-# Easier way to find upgrades --TODO -- maybe search system? will expand further

-# Merge all textboxes and simplify code --PRIORITY, nearly done

-# ^ BUG FIXES

 # Improve Upgrade tree and add more settings

 # Expand on campaign mode gui-in progress

+## Easier way to find upgrades --TODO -- maybe search system? will expand further

 ## Campaign mode with real conquests after you can return to main menu